simonihmig/ember-cli-preloader/README.md

 ![devdependencies](https://david-dm.org/vestorly/ember-cli-preloader/dev-status.svg)
 ## Ember-cli-preloader

-Adds a preloader, that's removed once your Ember App render begins rendering DOM.
+Adds a customizable preloader while the browser is evaluating your App's JS and before any DOM is rendered.

 ### Installation